Feras55/Axis-Assessment/README.md

 ### Usage

-Once the application is running, open postman collection provided and try the provided APIs
+Once the application is running, open postman collection provided in the repository and try the provided APIs

 ### Documentation